 Potentially the most powerful MyPlate message is advice to fill half your plate with fruits and vegetables at each meal.
 Schools serve fruit every day at breakfast as well as a fruit and a vegetable at lunch.
 School nutrition professionals understand that increasing the amount of fruits and vegetables on the menu doesn't always mean kids will eat more of them.
 Schools are becoming more strategic about serving produce in ways that will increase kids' interest and consumption.
 That means slicing fruit and vegetables into bite-sized pieces and serving them with dips, tossing fruit into yogurt parfaits, and mixing vegetables into side dishes such as brown rice, grain salads and roasted potatoes.

-Grains Are a Whole Lot Healthier
+Grains Are Getting a Whole Lot Healthier

 Protein Slims Down